The N Reactor was cocooned in June 2012. The above photo is the N Reactor from April 2022.

-The technology associated with the N Reactor was far superior to that which was used to build the first eight nuclear reactors at Hanford.
-N Reactor had a state-of-the-art cooling system, which required significantly less Columbia River water to be used to cool it during operations.
-If there was ever a loss of cooling water, N was built with an automatic safety system in place that would shut down the reactor on its own without any operator action required.
+The technology associated with N Reactor was far superior to that used in the first eight nuclear reactors at Hanford.
+N Reactor had a state-of-the-art cooling system that required significantly less water from the Columbia River to cool it during operations.
+The reactor was also built with a safety system that would automatically shut down the reactor in the event of a cooling water loss.

-The N Reactor operated from 1963 until 1987 when it was shut down for routine maintenance, refueling, and safety upgrades.
-However, it was never re-started.
-Instead, DOE placed the N Reactor in standby status, which led to its eventual shutdown without ever going operational again.
-With more than 24 years of service, the N Reactor was the longest running reactor at Hanford.
+N Reactor operated from 1963 until 1987, when it was shut down for routine maintenance, refueling and safety upgrades.
+However, it was never restarted.
+Instead, the Department of Energy placed the reactor in standby status, which led to its eventual shutdown without ever going operational again.
+With more than 24 years of service, N Reactor was the longest-running reactor at Hanford.

-When N was shut down, 1 million gallons of contaminated water was left in its storage basin along with approximately one-third of Hanford’s supply of irradiated fuel rods.
-Workers successfully removed the liquid and sent it to Hanford facilities where the liquid was treated and safely disposed of.
-The remaining irradiated fuel segments were placed in the K-Basins and have since been moved to the Canister Storage Building where they will stay until such time as a national repository can be built to accept them.
+When N Reactor was shut down, 1 million gallons of contaminated water were left in its storage basin, along with approximately one-third of Hanford’s supply of irradiated uranium fuel rods.
+Workers removed the water and sent it to Hanford facilities where it was treated and safely disposed of.
+The remaining irradiated fuel segments were placed in the K Basins and have since been moved to the Canister Storage Building, where they will stay until such time as a national repository can accept them.

-N Reactor was placed in interim safe storage, a process known as “cocooning,” in June 2012.
-As part of cocooning, workers removed all of the ancillary buildings and sealed up the reactor.
-The enclosure and roof for N Reactor, the largest at Hanford to date, enclosed the reactor building (85,450 square feet) and the Heat Exchange Facility, which held the steam generators used to produce electricity.
+In June 2012, N Reactor was placed in Interim Safe Storage, a process known as “cocooning.”
+As part of cocooning, workers removed all ancillary buildings and sealed up the reactor.
+The N Reactor cocoon, the largest at Hanford to date, encloses the reactor building (85,450 square feet) and steam generators used to produce electricity.